![]() |

 forty-five degrees.

-cylinder can be caught and so used again.
 The projectile, because of its speed and inertia, leaves the end of the arrested cylinder and starts on its arrow-like flight.
 The cord coiled within the body of the projectile is paid out behind it through a smooth hole in the tail.
 The gun is aimed horizontally by rotating it around a vertical

 axis on its supporting structure.
 The range is adjusted simply by